Our Kilbarron Castle Conservation Group are currently fundraising to help conserve the Hourglass Wall at the site of Kilbarron Castle.

-We haven’t been actively fundraising during 2020 but even so many kind people have continued to contribute to our fund through our “Adopt a Stone” initiative!
+We haven’t been actively fundraising since 2020 but many kind people have continued to contribute to our fund through our “Adopt a Stone” initiative! which will now include donations towards Kilbarron Church.

 In case any horrified conservationists think that we are painting each name on the conserved wall, our plan is that once the conservation work is completed on the wall, we will create a life size photograph of the restored wall and place the names of all our contributors on this replica wall.
 Thus every contributor will be recognised for their much appreciated donation.